aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

 # Configure Node-RED

 18. By this point, the CloudFormation stack with the Node-RED Amazon EC2 instance should be complete Go to the AWS CloudFormation console, select the stack and look at the output tab.
+If you do not see the output tab, refresh the CloudFormation console page.
 You should see the following values:

     **HostIPAddress**: The IP address of the EC2 instance

     **NodeREDURL**: The URL of the EC2 instance

 19. Browse to the URL and you should see Node-RED appear.
+If you receive a timeout message or your browser pauses, the initial set up of the instance may still be taking places.
+In that case, just wait a minute or two and try again.

     ![](images/image5.png "image")